-Budget-to actual statements and schedules are provided in the financial statements for the CRA fund beginning on page 43.
-Budget data is provided for both the original adopted budget and the final budget for fiscal year 2020 for the CRA fund and Joint Capital Projects fund.
+Budget-to actual statements and schedules are provided in the financial statements for the CRA fund beginning on page 44.
+Budget data is provided for both the original adopted budget and the final budget for fiscal year 2022 for the CRA fund and Joint Capital Projects fund.
 After the original budget is approved, it may be amended for various reasons such as unanticipated revenues, unforeseen expenditures or new grant awards.

-Overall, the CRA expenditures were under the final budget by \$3,251,644 or 39.7% of the total final budget of the Fund.
+Overall, the CRA expenditures were under the final budget by \$6,474,918 or 61.53% of the total final budget of the Fund.
 The majority of unspent CRA funds are in relation to several capital projects that remain in the design and engineering phase or are awaiting final approval from the CRA Board.
-In addition, amendments to the CRA budget in fiscal year 2020 increased funding for expenditures by \$672,206, with the majority of this increase reflected in capital projects.
-Additional funding was provided for land acquisition, the purchase and construction of buildings and the construction of Connor Park.
-The Connor Park project was subsequently bid out via an RFP process with a construction contract in the amount of \$3,504,638 signed by the vendor in May 2021.
-The Joint Capital Projects Fund expenditures were under the final budget by \$3,350.
+In addition, amendments to the CRA budget in fiscal year 2022 increased funding for expenditures by \$5,401,644, with the majority of this increase reflected in capital projects.
+Additional funding was provided for the construction Connor Park, the Women's Club renovation, parking improvements, and brownfield remediation.
+The Joint Capital Projects Fund expenditures were under the final budget by \$16,758.